I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 A Day Trip To Zagreb

 If you’re not basing yourself in Zagreb during your vacation to Croatia, but you like the sound of this culture-packed city, then you could take a day trip to Zagreb.
-Traveling from Split to Zagreb can take a while, so it may not be the best option for you (i.e. if you don’t have many days to spare).
+Traveling from Split to Zagreb can take a while, so it may not be the best option for you (i.e., if you don’t have many days to spare).

 How Long To Spend In Zagreb

-Zagreb offers a world of charm, fun, and culture to all types of travelers.
+Zagreb offers a world of charm, fun, and culture for travelers of all types.
 Whether you’re here for the dozens of museums in the Croatian capital or for the nightlife, here are the ultimate Zagreb itineraries for you.

 Zagreb Itinerary Options